 In order to help our clients lead active lives, we encourage them to take part in community activities.
 We include the client’s loved ones, friends and colleagues and work with them to create a supportive network for the client.
 We value our clients’ progress and encourage them to challenge themselves.
 We believe that it is important to support those with special needs in organising their lives, rather than organising their lives for them.

-In addition to special welfare services we offer substitute homes for children with special needs, secure care institutions and an accommodation centre for asylum seekers.
+In addition to special welfare services we offer an accommodation centre for asylum seekers.

 We have units in four regions: Harju, Kesk-Lõuna, Lääne and Viru.
 Our Võisiku home and Vao centre are located separately.